UK Council for Psychotherapy

 Evolving Individually & As A Couple When we do our own healing work it is more likely this will contribute to healing our relationship.
 Our individual work may include healing our wounded self alongside visualising, practising self-acceptance, closeness, bringing our self back home (re-owning all the aspects of us that may have been cut off), fully inhabiting our body, our self, so we gain a sense of comfort, internal safety and warmth and utilise our clear boundaries.
 Yet we can't just look in the mirror to see who we are - we need interactions with others to learn, grow.
 And it is through the vehicle of our relationship or marriage that everything unhealed in us can become triggered - either preventing us from loving ourselves and others or providing us with the opportunity to heal what needs to be healed (see also How Our Relationship Teaches Us Who We Are).
 The experience and challenges of our relationship or marriage - sharing love, companionship, fun, etc. can give us the opportunity to bring our false beliefs up to date as we heal, grow, personally evolve, learn about love, complement each other, be willing to change through this process, especially when we know what keeps us safe in the relationship, where love and creativity can be shared (not just out of the bedroom but also in it.
 (See also Maturity As A Couple)

 Our issues only get triggered within our relationship - not when we're alone.
+Intimate relationships are the fertile ground for healing ourself.
+The closer the relationship, Our issues only get triggered within our relationship - not when we're alone.
+Intimate relationships are the fertile ground for teaching us who we are, building a healthy relationship with ourself, healing ourself.
 The closer the relationship, the deeper the wounds become activated, providing us with opportunities to heal whet we need to heal, learn, love.

 Potential To Heal Our Relationship Or Marriage - Considerations Relationships heal when individuals heal - each person takes responsibility for their own feelings.
-We have all been wounded in some way.
+We have all been wounded in some way and this can affect our sense of internal safety.
 Yet those of us who were brought up in very loving and supportive families with parents who were able to share love with each other and to their children already have established neural pathways in their brain, and it may be natural for us to share love with an open heart.
 However many of us were raised by parents who were themselves wounded (see also Lack Of Love - Trying To Heal Our Parental Relationship From Our Wounded Self) and may have struggled in their own way to share love with each other and us or meet our emotional needs, so we may not have received an open-hearted role model and template for love yet we have the potential to heal beyond early bonding patterns and any attachment wounds (see also Our Intimate & Loving Relationships Now - Strengthening The Secure, Loving Lasting Attachment Bond Between Each Other).
 We too may have entered into a relationship with our own unhealed wounds from childhood that only become triggered in committed or intimate relationships, e.g. being controlling, projecting onto our partner our own unwanted painful feelings maybe through fear of rejection or fear of engulfment (see also Relationship Style, Attachment Patterns).
 Opening our heart, confidently embracing our strong vulnerability, healing our end of the relationship system, taking responsibility for withholding love or allowing ourselves to love, is our choice (see also The Need For Secure Emotional Connection - Healing From Our Early Attachment Wounds, Lack of Bonding).
 We may want to consider our whole-hearted desire, willingness to make the relationship work, have healthy boundaries and resilience in our relationship, be thoughtful, tolerant, considerate, empathic, determined, loyal and for both of us to be open to learning about ourselves, each other, love and trust, so we journey together through this healing process, without having unreasonable expectations (see also Crisis, Challenges, Changes & Transformations In The Relationship).
 The way we negotiate and respond to differences between us and whether we apologise, saying sorry when we mean it can be healing, as may protecting our relationship from our defensive egos, loving the parts of our partner we find hard to love.
 The therapeutic relationship can also be like a journey - be a space to experience and explore other relationships including that with our partner, where as we are loved, accepted for exactly how we are we can begin to accept, love ourselves, learn, heal and grow in our relationship.
 (See also Helping Our Relationship, Marriage Thrive, Flourish - Nourishing It)

 Relationship counselling London, Camden, Kings Cross - marriage counselling & psychotherapy relationship transitions, relationship transformation